 Heart failure can occur if the heart cannot pump (systolic) or fill (diastolic) adequately.
 This means that the heart doesn't work as well as it should, and can't pump blood well enough to meet your body's needs all the time.
 You may have symptoms, making it difficult to do some daily tasks, or you may have no symptoms at all and a mild condition.
 Regardless, there are many ways that you can manage your diet, medications, and lifestyle to control symptoms.

-There is a huge industry around supplements to help you ‘cure’ diseases and ‘flush out’ toxins.
-But many supplement companies market their products without solid evidence to support their claims.
-But don’t believe everything that you hear.
+There is a huge supplements industry claiming to help ‘cure’ diseases and ‘flush out’ toxins.
+But there is often little evidence to support these claims.
+Don’t believe everything that you hear.
 Supplements for DiabetesNinaGhamrawi

 Some refer to this type of diabetes as “type 1.5 diabetes" because it’s not type 1 or type 2 but is similar to both diseases.What is Latent Autoimmune Diabetes in Adults (LADA)?CarrieMccorkindale

 People that have type 1 diabetes find that having a routine, eating a nutritious and healthy diet at regular scheduled times, physical activity and taking medication (insulin) can keep blood sugars within range.Type 1 Diabetes Treatment OptionsCarrieMccorkindale

 Dreaming of the future and planning a family can be very exciting.
 Preconception planning, planning before pregnancy, helps to make sure that both you and your baby are healthy during and after pregnancy.
 This is especially important for women who have diabetes.
 Read this article if you would like to learn more!Preconception Planning with DiabetesBrookeMarsal